uttam24uttam/VR_Assignment1_UttamHamsaraj_IMT2022524/ReadMe.md

 # Observations

-## Part 1
-- Some internal parts were mistakenly detected as edges, so morphological closing was applied to refine the segmentation.
-- Edge detection depends on the image taken and the lighting of the image.
-- The segmentation method depends on the arrangement of coins; region-based segmentation was found to be the most suitable approach.

-## Part 2
 - Proper image overlap improves stitching accuracy.
 - Lighting and angle differences affect keypoint matching.
 - Good keypoint matching ensures better alignment.